Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Projective Classification

-This argument is independent of the way one chooses to implement the projection back to the physical spin space $\mathcal{P}_{Gauss}$.
+This argument is independent of the way one chooses to implement the projection back to the physical spin space $\mathcal{P}_{\text{Gauss}}$.
 Accordingly, although the gauge structure is not explicitly present, the MF theory still has a redundancy in its description.
 This redundancy has important and subtle consequences.
-If we require a GMFT wavefunction to yield a physical spin state that respects a symmetry $\mathcal{O}$, then this amounts to requiring that $\mathcal{O}$ maps the MF wavefunction $\ket{\Psi (\{ \overline{A}\})}$ to the same MF state \emph{up to a gauge transformation}.
-That is, for a GMFT wavefunction to yield a physical state that is symmetric under a specific transformation, there needs to exist a gauge transformation $G_{\mathcal{O}}$ such that the MF state is invariant under $G_{\mathcal{O}}\circ\mathcal{O}$.
+If we require a GMFT wave function to yield a physical spin state that respects a symmetry $\mathcal{O}$, then this amounts to requiring that $\mathcal{O}$ maps the MF wave function $\ket{\Psi (\{ \overline{A}\})}$ to the same MF state \emph{up to a gauge transformation}.
+That is, for a GMFT wave function to yield a physical state that is symmetric under a specific transformation, there needs to exist a gauge transformation $G_{\mathcal{O}}$ such that the MF state is invariant under $G_{\mathcal{O}}\circ\mathcal{O}$.
 Equivalently stated at the Hamiltonian level, a specific gauge background $\{\overline{A}\}$ will yield a symmetric physical state under $\mathcal{O}$ if

 This idea is illustrated graphically in Fig.~\ref{fig: projective symmetry}.
 As a result, all static gauge field configurations corresponding to physical states invariant under a given set of symmetries $\{\mathcal{O}_1,\mathcal{O}_2,...\}$ can be classified by identifying the associated gauge-enriched operations $\{\tilde{\mathcal{O}}_1, \tilde{\mathcal{O}}_2,...\} = \{G_{\mathcal{O}_1}\circ\mathcal{O}_1,G_{\mathcal{O}_2}\circ\mathcal{O}_2,...\}$ that can leave $\mathcal{H}_{\text{GMFT}}$ invariant.